As an Amazon Associate we earn from qualifying purchases.

 I recently upgraded to the Edelkrone system.
 The Edelkrone motorized slider (with all available modules) is the most comprehensive slider system that I'm aware of (click here for a great review).
 It's not cheap, but the capabilities are amazing.

 Since you are just starting out, an entry-level option worth considering is the ROV motorized slider from Rhino Camera Gear.
-This slider is designed to be used with a smartphone so with the quality of video that phones can capture these days combined with a good wide-angle lens from Moment you could be up and running for around $500.
+This slider is designed to be used with a smartphone so with the quality of video that phones can capture these days combined with a good wide-angle lens from Moment.

 Tip: If you are going to purchase a slider (manual or motorized), make sure you get a very solid tripod.